natemcmaster/blog/_posts/dev/2018-02-03-dotnet-global-tool.md

 For those who want to get started on code right away, checkout the project templates in <https://github.com/natemcmaster/DotNetGlobalTool>.
+You will need to [download a pre-release build](https://github.com/dotnet/versions/tree/master/build-info/dotnet/product/cli/release/2.1) of the .NET Core CLI that supports these features.

 _**At the time of writing this post**, this feature is still in progress and is subject to change._